-Cumbrian based sculptor, Shawn Williamson has recently completed a peace symbol, incorporating a dove, for a church in Kansas, USA and is working with the World Wildlife Fund to complete a 10ft statue of a bear.
+Shawn Williamson has also recently completed a peace symbol, incorporating a dove, for a church in Kansas, USA.
+He also completed a project in honour of a notable from the Scottish Borders.

 Shawn Williamson had his first stone sculpture commission in 1984 for Lancaster City Council with Medieval Knight. which stands outside the Law Courts.
 This brought further commissions in Lancaster, including Mary and Babe at Lancaster Priory.
 Other big works are at Lancaster University campus, arranged through The Peter Scott Gallery.
 At St Martin’s College he was commissioned to sculpt St Martin and the Beggar.
 Shawn's approach inspired Lancaster City Council to engineer the Tern Project.